 This report will be widely distributed to all stakeholder groups including those involved in the actual management and restoration efforts.
-The CAB Successor Group will interface with these stakeholders and others.
+The Partners for a Resilient Apalachicola Bay (CAB Successor Group) will interface with these stakeholders and others.
 The Plan is intended to be adaptive.
 By this we mean that as chosen strategies and linked actions are implemented, monitoring and assessment of results will shape the trajectory of future actions.
 The Plan contains a broad spectrum of suggested strategies, linked actions and performance measures as potential options to be used by stakeholder groups to achieve management and restoration goals.